|US Patent #||

 Be careful not to bury the crowns when planting.
 Vernalize for 6 weeks at 41 °F (5 °C) for best flowering.
 For highest quality, bring in liners in fall to bulk for early spring sales.
 Received the highest rating at MSU for container culture.

-The dark-centered leaves are colored blue green in spring and summer and change to green with dark centers in fall and winter.
-New leaves have blue iridescence.
-Spring brings free flowering stems of warm pink flowers.
-Grows great in the South as well as the Northwest.
+Stunning multicolored and veiled foliage with free flowering stems of warm pink flowers.
+The dark-centered leaves are colored blue green in spring and summer and change to green with dark centers in fall and winter, leaves have blue iridescence.
+One of the best for the South.